Back to main page

 Manfred tried, with a persistence that roused my admiration, and my pity.
 He worked harder, and for longer hours, and invested every cent in further experiments.
 He replaced the original fibreglass blades with more expensive stainless steel.
 These had about twice the driving force -- still not enough.
 He clothed the horizontal struts with airfoil covers to reduce their wind drag, to no effect.
 He replaced the starter motor with a larger one, then with the drive out of a large forklift truck.
 And then, he installed a large petrol-driven stationary engine.
 This was an admission of defeat.
 Now, the system was no longer automatic, but would need human intervention to start up.

 The stresses were telling.
 After years of effort, Manfred had to move on.
 He still worked hard, and long hours, but now the money was in order to honour his contract.
 He repaid us our money, every last cent.
 Then, after a long period of inactivity, he sold the structure to Monash University, as a toy for graduate students.
 The sale price would not cover the scrap value of the structure.

 Manfred is still around, and still designing wind turbines.
 And the Darrieus is still there, quiet, still, majestic.
 It is not a heap of junk.
 It is not an object of shame.
 It is an inspiration, a memorial to a spirit of fearless enquiry, of the attitude of daring to risk, of persistence beyond the call of duty.
 And it is a reminder that our over-tamed, risk-phobic society kills more than it cherishes.

-Bob Rich's home page Bob's writer site Bob's psychology site Bob's mudsmith site Bob's newsletter Moora Moora's web site
+Bob Rich's blog Bob's psychology site Bob's mudsmith site Moora Moora's web site